Nuitka/Nuitka-website/doc/doc/commercial.rst

            .. grid-item-card:: Encrypted Outputs

-               If you need to query information from a machine, or just in general want to have perfect protection, you can use the Nuitka plugin to make sure it can only output encrypted information on standard output and standard error.
+               If you need to query information from a machine or just in general want to have perfect protection, you can use the Nuitka plugin to make sure it can only output encrypted information on standard output and standard error.

-               This will allow you to decode outputs as necessary, and will make sure it's not readable to anybody but you.
+               You will be able to decode outputs as necessary, and we will make sure, it's not readable to anybody but you.

 ******************************
  Older OSes and Special Needs